IARCbioinfo/TCGA_platypus-nf/README.md

 #### Description

-This program takes in input a folder of VCF files, from variant calling on TCGA data : 10th column of header must be the TCGA sample barcode (see [specification here](https://wiki.nci.nih.gov/display/TCGA/TCGA+barcode)).
+This program takes in input a folder of compressed VCF files, from variant calling on TCGA data : 10th column of header must be the TCGA sample barcode (see [specification here](https://wiki.nci.nih.gov/display/TCGA/TCGA+barcode)).
 It reformats these VCF into annovar input tables by cancer type and output them in a result folder (`--out_folder`).
+__Caution__: VCF must be zipped, with extension `vcf.gz`.

 #### Execution
 Nextflow seamlessly integrates with GitHub hosted code repositories: